mmontalbo/grim_rust/docs/parity_workflow.md

 - Work on the **first** divergence you see.
 Ignore later “end-of-script” errors until the earlier mismatch is resolved; they often disappear once the first gap is fixed.
 - Confirm whether the divergence is semantic (wrong/missing binding, ref order, table shape) or mechanical (stack push order, GC timing).
 Fix semantics first.
 - Re-run the same short window after each change.
 Only extend the timeout when the early window is clean and you need to chase later behaviour.
+- Stop once the earliest divergence is resolved.
+Do not keep coding through the next failure in the same PR; re-run to surface the new earliest diff, then open a fresh change for that.

 ## Do / Don’t
 - Do implement the missing behaviour (e.g. register the real binding, call the real fallback, create/populate tables in the observed order).